Geodan/pg2b3dm/README.md

 ## Geometric errors

 - By default, as geometric errors [500,0] are used (for 1 LOD).
 When there multiple LOD's, there should be number_of_lod + 1 geometric errors specified in the -g option.
-When using multiple LOD and the -g option is not specified, the geometric errors are calculated using equal interval between 500 and 0.
+When using multiple LOD and the -g option is not specified, the geometric errors are calculated using equal intervals between 500 and 0.

 ## Getting started